OpenTermsArchive/docs/content/api/cli.md

 In these commands:

 - `<service_id>` is the case sensitive name of the service declaration file without the extension.
 For example, for `Twitter.json`, the service ID is `Twitter`.
-- `<terms_type>` is the property name used under the `documents` property in the declaration to declare a terms.
+- `<terms_type>` is the property name used under the `terms` property in the declaration to declare a terms.
 For example, in the getting started declaration, the terms type declared is `Privacy Policy`.

 ## Tracking terms